Online Politics 101: Introduction to Online Politics

 A Brief Word About Terms

-Some campaigns are purely educational (”we’re going to tell you where blue fizzies come from”), though most “educational” campaigns in the political sphere really have a hidden agenda (”blue fizzies come from some place you really don’t like”).
-More often, campaigns are about advocacy (”you should oppose the spread of blue fizzies and make sure your elected officials do too”).
-Finally, a specialized kind of campaign is designed to elect a particular candidate (”Rep. Bilbo stands firmly against the blue fizzie lobby and deserves your vote”).
+Some campaigns are purely educational (“we’re going to tell you where blue fizzies come from”), though most “educational” campaigns in the political sphere have an agenda (“blue fizzies come from some place you really don’t like”).
+More often, campaigns are about advocacy (“you should oppose the spread of blue fizzies and make sure your elected officials do too”).
+Finally, a specialized kind of campaign is designed to elect a particular candidate (“Rep. Bilbo stands firmly against the blue fizzie lobby and deserves your vote”).

 The tactics we’ll discuss below are relevant to all three kinds of campaigns, though not always equally.